-Membership Secretary Pauline O’Reilly will be able to see your membership data.
-Pauline stores this information on a password protected computer that has security software.
+The Membership Secretary will be able to see your membership data.
+This information is stored on a password protected computer that has security software.

-Team captains will use the contact details provided to them by Pauline O’Reilly to administrate team matches and events as will Mel Bowden for the administration of coaching.
+Team captains will use the contact details provided to them by the Membership Secretary to administrate team matches and events as will Mel Bowden for the administration of coaching.
 Again, these will be stored on password protected, secure computers or on lockable mobile phones/androids.

 Court booking is administrated by the LTA’s Clubspark system and will be subject to their GDPR guidelines.
 Schools and organisations’ details for court bookings (not completed via Clubspark) will be held by Keith Stollery, Treasurer, who administrates these partner bookings.
 Any details Keith has are again stored on a password protected system with security software.

 Conrad Brunner, Mark Cull, Keith Stollery and Mel Bowden can see your booking information as administrators but can’t access or change it in any way and they are also governed by the Clubspark’s GDPR policy as administrators.